farcasterxyz/protocol/README.md

 A Farcaster account is similar to an account on pseudonymous social networks like Twitter or Reddit.
 An individual can operate several accounts simultaneously, like a real-name account, a pseudonymous account, and a company account.

 An address can mint a new account from the AccountRegistry, which issues it an account number.
-This address is known as the custody address, and it can sign messages on behalf of the account.
-Accounts can be enriched by adding a profile picture, display name, biography, and verified usernames like `alice.eth`, which are all done off-chain with signed messages.
+This address is known as the `custody address`, and it can sign messages on behalf of the account.
+Accounts can be enriched by adding a profile picture, display name, biography, and verified usernames like alice.eth, which are set off-chain with signed messages.

 ## 2.2 Signed Messages

-Signed Messages are objects that are **tamper-proof** and **self-authenticating**.
+Signed Messages are **tamper-proof** and **self-authenticating** objects that are signed by an account.

 A Signed Message has a **message** property that contains the payload.
-The payload is then serialized, hashed, and signed with the custody address.
-The **envelope** property contains this hash, signature, and the public key of the custody address.
-It can be used to verify the message's authenticity with the following steps:
+The payload is then serialized, hashed, and signed by a valid keypair, like the custody address.
+The **envelope** is constructed with the hash, signature, and the public key of the signing key-pair.

-1. Look up the custody address of the account number and verify that its public key matches the envelope's `signerPubKey`.
-2. Serialize and hash the message and verify that it matches the envelope's `hash`.
-3. Verifying the signature scheme with the envelope's `signature`, `hash`, and `signerPubKey`.

-The message must be serialized with [RFC-8785](https://datatracker.ietf.org/doc/html/rfc8785), hashed with [BLAKE2b](https://www.rfc-editor.org/rfc/rfc7693.txt) and signed with an Ed25519 signature scheme.
-Each message must also contain an account number to look up the custody address on-chain and a timestamp for ordering.
-Timestamps are client-provided, unverified, and should be considered best-effort since they are vulnerable to [clock skew](https://en.wikipedia.org/wiki/Clock_skew) and [clock drift](https://en.wikipedia.org/wiki/Clock_drift).
-Users who want to ensure perfect ordering can use [hybrid clocks](https://martinfowler.com/articles/patterns-of-distributed-systems/hybrid-clock.html) to generate timestamps.

 ```ts
 type SignedMessage = {
   message: {